PaloAltoNetworks/autofocus-lenz/README.md

 ### [+] CHANGE LOG [+]

+v1.1.5 - 01AUG2016
+* Added support for reading sha256 hashes from a flat file.

 v1.1.4 - 28JUL2016
 * Added support for a quiet flag.
 This flag suppresses the extra output of the script so as to make the returned data easier to process with other utilities.